taiestudo/devops-test/README.md

 # DevOps Practice Test

 This repository contains a hands-on DevOps assessment covering Docker, Kubernetes, Git, AWS, Helm, and Terraform.
+You can utilize any AI, Google Search, or other tools, but do it yourself.

 ---